danielricks/autoplay/README.md

 By default, several independent repositories are cloned during setup to create this environment.
 Generally an agent will require the ability to part-of-speech tag text, so the Natural Language Toolkit [(NLTK)](http://www.nltk.org/) is installed.
 We found [Word2vec](https://code.google.com/archive/p/word2vec/) to be a valuable tool, so an [interface](https://github.com/kingjamesiv/scholar) for that is installed as well.

 A note: our interface for Word2vec uses a part-of-speech tagged corpus, so it cannot be swapped out.
-The corpus used is a copy of Wikipedia from January 2016, available [here](https://dumps.wikimedia.org/).
+The corpus used is a copy of Wikipedia from January 2016.

 ## Setup